 The renal tubular acidoses (see Renal Tubular Acidosis (RTA)) either impair H+ secretion (types 1 and 4) or HCO3− absorption (type 2).
 Impaired acid excretion and a normal anion gap also occur in early renal failure, tubulointerstitial renal disease, and when carbonic anhydrase inhibitors (eg, acetazolamide) are taken.

 Symptoms and Signs

-Symptoms and signs (see see Clinical Consequences of Acid-Base Disorders) are primarily those of the cause.
+Symptoms and signs (see Table 2: Clinical Consequences of Acid-Base Disorders) are primarily those of the cause.
 Mild acidemia is itself asymptomatic.
 More severe acidemia (pH < 7.10) may cause nausea, vomiting, and malaise.
 Symptoms may appear at higher pH if acidosis develops rapidly.
 The most characteristic sign is hyperpnea (long, deep breaths at a normal rate), reflecting a compensatory increase in alveolar ventilation; this hyperpnea is not accompanied by a feeling of dyspnea.

 Severe, acute acidemia predisposes to cardiac dysfunction with hypotension and shock, ventricular arrhythmias, and coma.
 Chronic acidemia causes bone demineralization disorders (eg, rickets, osteomalacia, osteopenia).